Ohio Department of Rehabilitation and Correction: Death row

 The majority of male death row inmates are held at the Ross Correctional Institution, while others are held at Franklin Medical Center, Ohio State Penitentiary, and Warren Correctional Institution.
 Some that are considered a high security risk are held at the Ohio State Penitentiary and those with serious medical conditions are held at the Franklin Medical Center.
 The main men's death row was previously held at the Chillicothe Correctional Institution from 2011 until 2024.
 Female death row inmates are housed in the Ohio Reformatory for Women.

 The main men's death row had been scheduled to move from Chillicothe Correctional Institution to Toledo Correctional Institution in the summer of 2017, however those plans were delayed and ultimately cancelled in 2018.
 Executions occur at the Southern Ohio Correctional Facility.

-Fallen officers
+Fallen Staff

-Since the establishment of the Ohio Department of Rehabilitation and Correction, 26 officers have died in the line of duty.
+Since the establishment of the Ohio Department of Rehabilitation and Correction, 26 staff members have died in the line of duty.
+They're listed with their title, name, facility, and end-of-watch date below: